davarntrades/-The-Morrison-Stack-/README.md

 without relying on human feedback, interpretation, or post-hoc correction.
 Safety is defined geometrically — as non-reachability of forbidden states — making the framework domain-agnostic, falsifiable, and compatible with established safety-critical engineering practice.

+# LICENSE

+## The Morrison Stack™ Mathematical Framework
+**Constraint-Based Governance & Pre-Event Safety**

+© 2026 Davarn Morrison.
+All rights reserved.

+---

+## 1. Scope of Work

+This repository contains the **Morrison Stack™ mathematical framework**, including but not limited to:

+- Constraint-based governance equations
+- Forbidden region Ω
+- State-space boundary B = ∂Ω
+- Transition map T(s, a)
+- Reachability and irreversibility formulations
+- Pre-event safety invariants
+- Any diagrams, graphs, proofs, simulations, or implementations derived from these equations

+This protection applies to the **structure, logic, and functional intent** of the mathematics — not merely the symbols or notation.

+Re-labeling variables, altering notation, or translating the framework into code **does not constitute originality**.

+---

+## 2. License Type

+### Morrison Stack™ Restricted Research License (MS-RRL-1.0)

+This is **not an open-source license**.

+This license permits **reading, citation, and non-operational research discussion only**.

+---

+## 3. Permitted Uses

+You MAY:

+- Read and study the framework
+- Cite the work in academic, technical, or research contexts **with attribution**
+- Discuss the framework conceptually or theoretically
+- Include unchanged diagrams or excerpts for educational purposes
+- Reference the work as prior art

+**Required citation:**

+> Morrison, D. (2026). *The Morrison Stack™: Constraint-Based Governance and Pre-Event Safety.*

+---

+## 4. Prohibited Uses (Without Explicit Written Permission)

+You may NOT:

+- Implement the equations in production systems
+- Use the framework in AI safety tooling, governance layers, or runtime enforcement
+- Deploy the equations in AI, robotics, medical, financial, or governmental systems
+- Embed the framework into commercial products or services
+- Train models using the equations as operational logic
+- Publish derivative works that preserve functional equivalence
+- Represent the framework as “open”, “standard”, or “community-owned”
+- Claim safety guarantees derived from this framework

+This restriction applies regardless of implementation language, system scale, or domain.

+---

+## 5. Derivative Works Clause

+Any work that:

+- Enforces pre-event action constraints
+- Implements irreversibility-aware state transitions
+- Preserves the forbidden-region / boundary logic
+- Uses constraint geometry to bound intelligence execution

+is considered a **derivative work**, even if:

+- Variable names differ
+- Notation is changed
+- The framework is embedded inside a larger system
+- The implementation is partial or approximate

+Derivative works require **explicit written licensing** from the author.

+---

+## 6. No Patent Grant

+This license does **not** grant:

+- Patent rights
+- Implied patent licenses
+- Freedom to operate

+All patent rights, if any, remain exclusively with the author.

+---

+## 7. No Warranty / No Liability

+This work is provided **“as is”**, without warranty of any kind.

+The author assumes **no liability** for misuse, misinterpretation, unsafe deployment, or downstream consequences.

+---

+## 8. Attribution Requirement

+Any permitted use must include the following notice:

+> The Morrison Stack™ mathematical framework was developed by Davarn Morrison and is used under restricted research license.

+---

+## 9. Enforcement & Priority Notice

+Public disclosure of this repository establishes:

+- Authorship precedence
+- Prior art
+- Date of conception

+Unauthorized commercial or operational use constitutes **copyright infringement**.

+---

+## 10. Licensing & Permissions

+For commercial, operational, or governmental licensing inquiries, contact:

+**Davarn Morrison**
+Founder, The AGI Alignment Epoch™

+Permission **must be obtained before implementation**.

+---